Frequently Asked Questions About Therapy in Boston, MA and Charlotte, NC

 Where will we meet?
 And how should I prepare for my first session?

 If you are in the Charlotte, NC area we can meet in person at my office near the Uptown district.
-I have a limited number of in person slots on Wednesday afternoon between 2pm and 5pm.
-We can also meet virtually using a secure online platform called Simple Practice.
+I have a limited number of in person slots.
+We can also meet virtually using a secure online telehealth platform.
 If we are meeting virtually I ask that you find a quiet, private place in your home, car, office, or community, to engage for the duration of our session.
 Headphones are helpful, phone notifications should be on silent with minimal distractions.
 This is your self care time and your undivided attention is key.

 What is your late/cancellation policy?